payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/on-hold-and-settlement-apis-cross-border-payments/on-hold-settlements-cross-border-payments.md

 metadata:
   robots: index
 ---
 When processing outward settlements from India, authorized banks (AD-1) require additional information as per RBI regulations.
 Sometimes, settlements are **put on hold** or **rejected by the bank**.
-This guide explains:
+This section explains:

 * Why settlements may be on hold
 * How to identify such transactions
 * Steps to resolve and unblock them

+Also, this section describes the step-by-step procedure to process on-hold transactions.
+The integration involves retrieving transactions that require additional information and submitting the required details to release settlements.

 ## Transaction Statuses & Next Steps